Luke-Nicklin/zen-yoga/README.md

 __404 page__

   - If a user navigates to a broken link, a 404 page will be displayed.
-  - The page will let users know that the page they're trying to navigate to doesn't exist and provide them an easy way to return to the home page.
+  - It will let users know that the page they're trying to navigate to doesn't exist and provide them an easy way to return to the home page.

   ![404](media/ZenYoga-404.png)